teamworktf/teamwork_server_beacon/tools/README.md

 * `request-rcon` : Request a beacon, and automatically set this on your server **warning:** this is not permanent, the beacon will be lost on server restart.
 * `refresh-all` : Refresh all beacons, that you requested via `request-file` or `request-rcon`.

-It is important you refresh your tokens at least once a year!
-Tokens that are no longer valid, means that your server will not be authenticated towards this service.
+It is important you refresh your beacons at least once a year!
+Beacons that are no longer valid, means that your server will not be authenticated towards this service.
 Either set a reminder in your calendar, or automate the retrieval.

 ## Automation

-To make sure that your server have valid signatures, you need to periodicly refresh your tokens.
+To make sure that your server have valid signatures, you need to periodicly refresh your beacons.
 I'd advise using `crontab` to trigger this Python script, and afterwards to restart your server.

 1. Add all your servers (IP:PORT, and location of the `server.cfg`) to the request tool by executing `request-file` for all of those servers.
 2. Verify that all the servers are stored in the tools config (`user_config.json`).